CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 What We Love

-• Tiny orthodontic nipple supports natural sucking behavior
+• Supports natural sucking behavior

 Things To Consider

-• Only recommended for babies up to 6 months
+• Recommended for babies under 6 months

 Best pacifier for tongue-tied babies